sergiomora03/Genesis/README.md

 # Genesis bot for Twitter

-Genesis bot reads an RSS and tweet the last entry.
+Genesis bot reads an RSS and tweet the last entry for you, it could be news, or blog posts for example.

 ## Installation